Rallio67/language-model-agents/test1/cpretrain.md

 ## **How to Prepare a Conditional Pretraining Dataset**

 We have developed a fine tuned LoRA model based on the open source FLAN-UL2 that takes as input about 2000 words of text and outputs the conditional pretraining labels for the document.
-An example output from this conditional tagging model for a recent news article about LAION in Forbes (article  link) is below.
+An example output from this conditional tagging model for a recent news article about LAION in [Forbes](https://www.forbes.com/sites/hessiejones/2023/04/19/amid-growing-call-to-pause-ai-research-laion-petitions-governments-to-keep-agi-research-open-active-and-responsible/) is below.
 To generate these document tags only text from the body of the article was used.

 ```
-[ artificial intelligence, open source, ai, open letter, open source ai, ai research, open letter]
+[ artificial intelligence, open source, ai, open letter, open source ai, ai research]

 # This article explains the importance of a CERN-like organization to coordinate efforts on the transparency of large-scale AI research and provides information about LAION.
 ```

-Example Outputs from a New Conditional Pretrained Model
+## **Example Outputs from a New Conditional Pretrained Model**

 Below you can find a toy example of how to control the behavior of the conditional language model.
 In this example, the conditional labels are used to create a very unhelpful chatbot or one that is helpful.
 These outputs are from the base conditional pretrained model, without any explicit instruction tuning or examples of chatbots in the training data.